Tire Test Results

 To test these workhorse tires, we finally have the perfect workhorse vehicle!
 Meet our brand new 2024 Tacoma TRD Sport, the fourth generation, redesigned and reengineered for this year and inspired by prior Toyota Baja racing trucks.
 Equipped with an 8-speed automatic transmission and a 2.4L turbocharged engine - and most importantly in "Solar Octane" Orange - this new version is designed for fun and function.
 We're excited to have a vehicle with the power, weight, and ride that represents one of the most common use cases for some of the most popular tire categories, including this Highway All-Season test.

 Just because we have a shiny new truck doesn't mean we're shaking up the tried-and-true methodology you rely on.
-As with our other test reports this season, we'll introduce each tire and then break down our experiences on our real-world road ride.
+As with our other test reports this season: we'll introduce each tire, then break down our experiences on our real world road ride.
 After that, we'll discuss their traction and subjective behavior on both a wet and dry track to understand how these tires act when pushed to their limits.
+We'll also be testing braking and acceleration on snow and ice, as well as some light handling maneuvers, to give a full all-season, all-weather picture for each tire.

 Bridgestone Dueler LX Tire Image